 Before this Scott was a Director at global business consulting firm Bain and Company for 15 years.
 Scott opened Bain’s Melbourne office in 2000 and led the firm’s Asia Pacific Financial Services Practice for six years.

 Scott has an MBA from Melbourne Business School and is a Fellow of the Australian Institute of Company Directors.

 Chair – Finance, Audit and Risk Sub-Committee

-Prior to his current role, Gerard has held a number of senior leadership roles within EY, including Asia Pacific Managing Partner – Markets where he led EY’s client-serving activities across the Asia-Pacific market; Oceania Managing Partner and CEO where he was responsible for EY’s Oceania business and Oceania Managing Partner of Transaction Advisory Services where he was responsible for EY’s Transaction Advisory Services business across Oceania.
+Gerard has recently retired as a Partner of EY, where he held a number of senior leadership roles, including Asia Pacific Managing Partner – Markets and Deputy CEO where he led EY’s client-serving activities across the Asia-Pacific market; Oceania Managing Partner and CEO where he was responsible for EY’s Oceania business and Oceania Managing Partner of Transaction Advisory Services where he was responsible for EY’s Transaction Advisory Services business across Oceania.

 Gerard is a Fellow of the Institute of Chartered Accountants in Australia and a Fellow of the Financial Services Institute of Australasia.
-He is Chairman of the Board and Chair of the Finance, Audit & Risk Committee of the Committee for Melbourne; Chairman of the Board of Loreto Mandeville Hall Toorak; a member of the Finance Committee, Newman College, Melbourne University; and a Director of the Melbourne Prize Trust.
+He is Deputy Chair of the Board and Chair of the Finance, Audit & Risk Committee of the Committee for Melbourne; Chairman of the Board of Loreto Mandeville Hall Toorak; a member of the Finance Committee at Newman College, Melbourne University; and a Director of the Melbourne Prize Trust.
 He has previously held roles as the Chairman of the National Gallery of Victoria’s Business Council; Director and Chair of the Finance Committee of Mercy Health & Aged Care; and Director and member of the Finance Committee of Berry Street Victoria.